So you want to effect change in your orgnaisation’s fortunes?

 Organisational development is the planned change in people and team characteristics in order to influence these organisational outcomes.

 One of the biggest issues in OD is how to determine what to change to achieve the desired outcomes.
 There’s generally no history in the firm about what changes in people-oriented management practices will achieve the desired people outcomes – and in turn there is no relevant history to suggest the people outcomes that will achieve the required operational outcomes.

 That’s where modelling comes in.
 Organisations comprise practices and procedures.
 Modelling permits an organisational simulation to be constructed that exercises these practices and procedures.

 Organisations comprise people playing roles.
-These people exhibit behaviours whilst possessing the competency to do work.
+Those people exhibit behaviours while possessing the competency to do work.
 People and their competencies and behaviours can be modelled.